 A review was conducted of 12 studies of anterior knee joint innervation and six studies of posterior innervation to examine if radiofrequency ablation techniques could completely denervate the knee joint and, therefore, reduce the pain.
-Although the number of anterior and posterior articular branches with their respective nerve innervators could be isolated and identified, there was still a lack of precise anatomic targets on fluoroscopy and ultrasound for radiofrequency ablation or a diagnostic knee block, although participants achieved an effective reduction in pain (Roberts, 2020).
+Although the number of anterior and posterior articular branches with their respective nerve innervators could be isolated and identified, there was still a lack of precise anatomic targets on fluoroscopy and ultrasound for radiofrequency ablation or a diagnostic knee block, however participants achieved an effective reduction in pain (Roberts, 2020).

 A systematic review/meta-analysis of eight studies (n = 256) of patients with chronic osteoarthritis pain in the knee treated with ultrasound-guided radiofrequency ablation revealed that targeting the genicular nerve achieved better pain relief than intra-articular or sciatic nerve.
-Authors identify several limitations in the study, including inability to analyze long-term effectiveness of the treatment in these patients (Huang, 2020).
+The authors identified several limitations in the study, including inability to analyze long-term effectiveness of the treatment in these patients (Huang, 2020).

-A systematic review of 33 studies, including 13 randomized controlled trials (n = 1,512) patients found radiofrequency ablation for knee pain from osteoarthritis was alleviated three to 12 months after baseline.
-In six studies, the proportion of patients with > 50% pain relief were 65.5% and 19.3% for treatment and control groups.
+A systematic review of 33 studies, including 13 randomized controlled trials found that patients (n = 1,512) who received radiofrequency ablation for knee pain from osteoarthritis experienced alleviated symptoms 3 to 12 months after baseline.
+In 6 studies, the proportion of patients with > 50% pain relief was 65.5% and 19.3% for treatment and control groups.
 Of ten studies, eight reported significant patient satisfaction.
-Only nine of 29 studies reported adverse effects, and these were considered minor (Ajrawat, 2020).
+Only 9 of 29 studies reported adverse effects, and these were considered minor (Ajrawat, 2020).

 A systematic review/meta-analysis of 12 studies (n = 841) showed that radiofrequency ablation on the genicular nerve was associated with an improvement in knee pain, starting at one week and lasting through six months.
-This procedure was more effective than intra-articular pulsed radiofrequency ablation for reducing knee pain, but rarely improves knee joint function (Hong, 2019).
+This procedure was more effective than intra-articular pulsed radiofrequency ablation for reducing knee pain, but demonstrated limited improvement in knee joint function (Hong, 2019).